Helen Zille: Political journalism

 Zille began her career as a political correspondent for the Rand Daily Mail newspaper in 1974.
 During September 1977, the South African Minister of Justice and the Police J.T.
 Kruger announced that anti-apartheid activist Steve Biko had died in prison as the result of an extended hunger strike.
 Zille and her editor Allister Sparks were convinced Kruger's story was a cover-up, and Zille obtained concrete proof of this after tracking down and interviewing doctors involved in the case.

 Consequent to the publication of the story, headlined "No sign of hunger strike—Biko doctors", Minister Kruger immediately threatened to ban the newspaper, and Zille received death threats.
 Zille and Sparks were represented at the subsequent quasi-judicial Press Council by defence lawyer Sydney Kentridge.
 The two were found to be guilty of "tendentious reporting", and the paper was forced to issue a correction.
 Kentridge later helped confirm the accuracy of Zille's account when he represented the Biko family at the inquest into his death.
 That inquest found Biko's death had been the result of a serious head injury but failed to find any individual responsible.

-Zille resigned from the Rand Daily Mail along with editor Allister Sparks, after the paper's owner, Anglo American, demanded that Sparks quiet the paper's equal rights rhetoric.
+Zille resigned from the Rand Daily Mail along with editor Allister Sparks, after the paper's owner, Anglo American, demanded that Sparks quit the paper's equal rights rhetoric.